 Take Your One Year Old to the Beach

 A trip to the beach offers one year olds a totally different sensory experience to everyday life.
 The sea air, the smell of the water, the sand and sea on their feet are lovely experiences for babies.
-To be extra safe, choose a beach that has life guards.
+To be extra safe, choose a beach that has life guards and follow their instructions.

 Go to a Playground

-While the most fun at playgrounds is to be had once they are walking, pre mobile one year olds can still enjoy the swings at the playground, either in a specially designed baby swing or on your lap and you can also help them go down the slide.
+While the most fun at playgrounds is to be had once they are walking, pre mobile one year olds can still enjoy the swings at the playground, either in a specially designed baby swing or on your lap.
+You can also help them go down the slide and go on the roundabout with them.
 Once they are walking they’ll love running around the different equipment and trying new things.

 Go for a Picnic with Your One Year Old